NOC-OI/2026-01-13-NOC_Southampton/index.md

 {% endcomment %}
 {% if page.eventbrite %}
 <strong>Some adblockers block the registration window.
 If you do not see the
-  registration box below, please check your adblocker settings.</strong>
+  registration box below, please go directly to the <a href="https://2025-11-19-containers.eventbrite.com">registration page.</a></strong>

 <div id="eventbrite-widget-container"></div>
 <script src="https://www.eventbrite.com/static/widgets/eb_widgets.js"></script>
 <script type="text/javascript">